-We are proud of the steps we have taken to combat slavery and human trafficking and we are committed to continuously reviewing and improving our practices and policies to combat slavery and human trafficking.
+We continue to be proud of the steps we have taken to combat slavery and human trafficking and we are committed to continuously reviewing and improving our practices and policies to combat slavery and human trafficking.

 We are a manufacturer of poultry products in the food sector.
 Our ultimate parent company is Amber REI Holdings Limited.
-We have over 1889 employees and operate in the United Kingdom.
+We have 1898 employees and operate in the United Kingdom.
 Our business is organised two sites based at Great Witchingham in Norfolk and Holton in Suffolk.

 OUR SUPPLY CHAINS